chandevbringino/Portfolio/README.md

 ### This is my portfolio, showcasing my expertise in iOS and Android.

 So far, this repo has three iOS Applications.
-But more will be made with other platforms soon.<br>
+But more will be made with other platforms soon. 😊🤞<br>
 I will indicate what's available for now below:

 ## App with Swift & Storyboard